rjyo/bun-ffi-zeromq/README.md

 Choose ZeroMQ if you need:
 - A battle-tested, mature library
-- Simple, raw message passing
-- TCP-based communication
 - Maximum compatibility
+- Familiar ZeroMQ API design

 Choose NNG if you need:
 - Modern, lightweight implementation
-- IPC-based communication
-- Enhanced topic filtering with metadata
 - More modern API design
+- Potentially better performance (benchmark for your use case)

 Both implementations:
+- Use IPC for transport by default
-- Support structured messages with metadata
+- Support structured JSON messages with metadata
 - Include performance monitoring (latency, timestamps)
 - Provide error handling and recovery
 - Use the same shared utilities for message handling
+- Support custom library paths via environment variables

 The choice often depends on your specific requirements and existing infrastructure.